EloyChavezDev/codegg/content/pages/web.md

           *   Adaptable a cualquier dispositivo.

-          *   5 secciones
+          *   5 a 10 secciones

-          *   formulario de contacto.
+          *   2 formulario de contacto.

           *   Galería de imágenes.